 The answer lies in data control.
 The central strategy of the CIO or IT leader should be to ensure data is available where required, but access is secure and traceable.
 With this approach, the IT department locks down the data and gives users access to self-service development tools.
 The users can build the necessary applications over that data, without placing the data at risk.
 In this way, IT still maintains control over the business data, while giving business units the ability to meet their own needs.

-5. Adapt to 5GBy now, you’re probably familiar with the concept of 5G.
+By now, you’re probably familiar with the concept of 5G.
 It’s the fifth generation of cellular networking, slowly replacing 4G networks.
 It’s been in the works for years, but is now seeing widespread rollout.

 The main advantage: 5G brings download speeds that are 20x faster than 4G networks.